A man and a woman jolt awake at a dingy kitchen table.

 Eyes fluttering open, hearts pounding, they realize they have no idea where they are or even who they are.
 With that, the couple plunges deep into a labyrinth of myth and memory in "Se Llama Cristina," a new work from San Francisco playwright Octavio Solis.

 The dark side of identity has long played a key role in the drama of Solis, who has made a name as a bard of the border with works such as "Santos and Santos," "El Paso Blue" and "The Ghosts of the River."
 He has a gift for creating lost souls searching for grace in a godforsaken world streaked with magical realism.
-Now Solis tries his hand rattling the bones of Sam Shepard's Southwestern wasteland as
+Now Solis tries his hand rattling the bones of Sam Shepard's Southwestern wasteland as well.

 In this mysterious, 90-minute fever dream, in its world premiere at San Francisco's Magic Theatre, two people must confront the grim forces of fate and the ghosts of the past.
 Passionately directed by Loretta Greco, "Cristina" emerges as one of Solis' most spare and most intimate works, a highly theatrical mixture of Spanish and English.
 While the densely plotted play sometimes loses its way in the maze of its own enigmas, "Cristina" leaves a stain on the mind's eye.

 The echoes of Shepard ring out.
 These two are fools for love.
 They have lost a child under suspicious circumstances.
 They seem doomed to pay the sins of their mothers and fathers.
-They are drug-addled drifters who eke out lives of desperation and poverty, but
+They are drug-addled drifters who eke out lives of desperation and poverty, but their suffering is epic.
+This downtrodden man and woman, whose names shift as the action barrels forward, are as cursed as the house of Atreus.

 Played with depth and ferocity by Sean San José and Sarah Nina Hayon, these two must solve the riddle of themselves by mining the rubble at their feet.
 A junkie's needle, a bottle of hooch and scraps of paper are the clues to the puzzle of why they are hunched over that table, shooting poison into their veins.
 There is also a baby's crib with no infant inside, just a greasy piece of fried chicken.